isomerpages/moe-yuanchingsec/_happenings/Happenings/April.md

 third_nav_title: Happenings
 ---
 ### Mental Health Campaign
 On 25 April 2023, our Sec 3 Peer Support Leaders shared with the school community about the importance of mental wellness.
-They shared on the Health Promotion Board (HPB) campaign called "It's **OKAY** to Reach Out".

 ![](/images/mental%20health%20campaign%20april.PNG)

+The school has also addressed the Health Promotion Board (HPB) campaign called "It's **OKAY** to Reach Out" as the students; iPad wallpaper!

 ![](/images/term%202%20-%20mental%20wellness%20campaign%202023.jpg)